scottogletree/ogletrees.github.io/_posts/2018-07-07-ISSRM-twitter.md

 Some tweets were retweets and some were original material.

-The breakdown was
+The breakdown was:

 462 original tweets (43%)

 604 retweets (57%)

-# Most retweeted tweet

-The most retweeted tweet was
+The most retweeted tweet was:

 "RT @GeogJulie: Excited to launch our new book The Human Dimensions of Forest & Tree Health at the #ISSRM2018 today! @THAPBI @TreeHealthNews @CCRI_UK" https://twitter.com/GeogJulie/status/1009185468397674497

-The most retweeted user was @KathyEHalvorsen
+The most retweeted user was @KathyEHalvorsen.